mrob95/mathfly/mathfly/docs/installation.md

 ## 4. Setup and launch
 1. Open the start menu and search for "natlink", click the file called "Configure NatLink via GUI" and run it using python 2.7 (`C:/python27/python.exe`).
 2. Ensure that the details of your DNS setup are correct in the "info" tab.
 3. In the "configure" tab, under "NatLink" and "UserDirectory" click enable.
-When you are prompted for a folder, give it the location of your mathfly folder from step three (`user\Documents\NatLink\mathfly-master`).
+When you are prompted for a folder, give it the location of the folder containing `_mathfly_main.py` - your mathfly folder from step three (`user\Documents\NatLink\mathfly-master` or`user\Documents\NatLink\mathfly-master\mathfly-master\`).
 4. Reboot Dragon.
 NatLink should load at the same time, with mathfly commands available.
 To test this:
     * Say "enable core" to enable the core mathfly commands (numbers, phonetic alphabet).
     * Open a fresh notepad window and try a command like "alpha bravo three hundred".